Mixing fraction in classical novae: Numerical results

-In order to explore the physical parameters that affect the WD-mixing fraction, we summarized the observed data of CO novae listed in Gehrz et al. (1998), in which the selected novae show the obvious signs of the WD-mixing (i.e. the metallicity $Z \textgreater 0.1$).
-Fig.\,5 shows the relationship between $t_{\rm 2}$ and $Z$ in these classical novae, where $t_{\rm 2}$ is the time of decline by two magnitudes from peak brightness.
-We used $t_{\rm 2}$ instead of WD mass or accretion rate because $t_{\rm 2}$ can be obtained directly from the observations, and the metallicity was chosen because it can reflect the WD-mixing fraction in classical novae.
+In order to explore the physical parameters that affect the WD mixing fraction, we summarised the observed data of CO novae listed in Gehrz et al. (1998), in which the selected novae show obvious signs of the WD mixing (i.e. the metallicity $Z \textgreater 0.1$).
+Fig.\,5 shows the relation between $t_{\rm 2}$ and $Z$ in these classical novae, where $t_{\rm 2}$ is the time of decline by two magnitudes from peak brightness.
+We used $t_{\rm 2}$ instead of WD mass or accretion rate because $t_{\rm 2}$ can be obtained directly from the observations, and the metallicity was chosen because it can reflect the WD mixing fraction in classical novae.

-As shown in Fig.\,5, longer $t_{\rm 2}$ time tends to correspond to the higher metallicities in classical novae.
-It is generally believed that a faster-declining nova which has a shorter $t_{\rm 2}$ implies a more massive WD in nova system.\footnote{Note that other parameters (e.g. the accretion rate, the WD initial luminosity and the composition of the accreted envelope) also affect $t_{\rm 2}$, but the WD mass is the key role affecting the main trend (e.g. Yaron et al. 2005; Hachisu \& Kato 2016; Hachisu et al. 2020).} Thus, the trend illustrated in Fig.\,5 indicates that high metallicity (i.e. high WD-mixing fraction) may exist in the nova systems with less massive WDs, except for a particular object nova T Aur, i.e. a low metallicity but with $t_{\rm 2}$ close to that of DQ Her.
+As shown in Fig.\,5, the longer $t_{\rm 2}$ time tends to correspond to higher metallicities in classical novae.
+It is generally thought that a faster-declining nova that has a shorter $t_{\rm 2}$ implies a more massive WD in the nova system.\footnote{Other parameters (e.g. the accretion rate, the WD initial luminosity, and the composition of the accreted envelope) also affect $t_{\rm 2}$, but the WD mass affects the main trend most (e.g. Yaron et al. 2005; Hachisu \& Kato 2016; Hachisu et al. 2020).} Thus, the trend illustrated in Fig.\,5 indicates that a high metallicity (i.e. high WD mixing fraction) may exist in nova systems with less massive WDs, except for the particular object nova T Aur, i.e. a low metallicity, but with $t_{\rm 2}$ close to that of DQ Her.

-The WD mass would affect the mixing time, and in turn affects the metallicity in classical novae.
+The WD mass would affect the mixing time, and this in turn affects the metallicity in classical novae.
 It has been suggested that the temperature at the envelope base ($T_{\rm base}$) is about $10^8$\,K when the convection has already extended throughout the whole envelope (e.g. Jos{\'e} et al. 2016).
-Meanwhile, in the multidimensional simulations, Casanova et al. (2011) mapped the 1D nova model on the 2D or 3D Cartesian grid when $T_{\rm base}$ reached $10^8$\,K by considering the multidimensional mixing (see also Casanova et al. 2018).
+In multidimensional simulations, Casanova et al. (2011) mapped a 1D nova model on a 2D or 3D Cartesian grid when $T_{\rm base}$ reached $10^8$\,K by considering multidimensional mixing (see also Casanova et al. 2018).
 Jos{\'e} \& Hernanz (1998) studied the effect of the WD mass on the time required from $10^8$\,K to the peak temperature ($t_{\rm max}$).
-They found that $t_{\rm max}$ decreases with the WD mass, which means that shorter mixing time exist in the nova systems with massive WDs, resulting in a low WD-mixing degree.
+They found that $t_{\rm max}$ decreases with the WD mass, which means that a shorter mixing time exist in nova systems with massive WDs, resulting in a low WD mixing degree.